AmulyaJain2004/Daily-Schedule-teller/README.md

 ---

-Future Projections: More features will be added.
+## Future Projection: More features will be added

+Add issues and collaboration.

 ---